moarpie/leads-dashboard/README.md

 # Leads Dashboard
-This project will show as many dashboards as you choose and show live notifications on top of it when a contact event occurs in Active Campaign.
+This project will present a custom full-screen dashboard and show live notifications on top of it when a custom event is received from Active Campaign.
+You can set it to show as many different dashboards as you want, and change all timers.

 It works by showing the dashboard URL in an iframe and displays notifications using sockets.io with incoming JSON data from Active Campaign.

 It comes complete with confetti and a nice little *cha-ching* sound to indicate that a user has converted. :)